Direct Potable Reuse Criteria Expert Panel

 - If you are using the internet to connect to the meeting, try to ensure you have a good connection or strong signal.

 - It is important to avoid creating acoustic feedback.
 If there are other devices near you that are tuned into the meeting, please make sure that the speakers on those devices are off when it is your turn to speak.

 - The meeting organizer will maintain order.
 People who are disruptive may be disconnected or muted by the organizer.

-- Other public commenters will be able to see your name and, if you call in, the last three digits of your phone number.
+- Other public commenters will be able to see your name and, if you call in, your phone number.